lxvxl/load-balance/README.md

 # NS-3 Simulator for RDMA Network Load Balancing

 This is an NS-3 simulator for "Congestion Aware Load Balancing For RDMA with Vector Protocol".
-We add CAVER components to - [ConWeave(SIGCOMM'2023)'s NS-3 simulator](https://github.com/conweave-project/conweave-ns3) to simulate RDMA load balancing performance with various algorithms.
+We add CAVER's components to  [ConWeave(SIGCOMM'2023)'s NS-3 simulator](https://github.com/conweave-project/conweave-ns3) to simulate RDMA load balancing performance with various algorithms.

 We describe how to run this repository either on docker or using your local machine with `ubuntu:20.04`.